 The Camel Trail is a top cycle route for its stunning natural surroundings and easy terrain for younger cyclists.
 Cornwall's Mineral Tramways Mining Trails offer 30 miles (60km) of adventure and discovery for walkers, cyclists and horse riders following routes of contrasting scenery (woodland and moorland) with spectacular views across the county.
 Check out the GPS Cornwall Cycling Routes Map on Google Maps.

+Cornwall has a selection of superb golf courses with incredible sea views, which makes golfing just that extra special.
 Cornwall's five golf courses are: Launceston Golf Club, Holywell Bay Golf, China Fleet Golf Course, St Mellion International Resort, and Lanhydrock Golf Club.

 (Photo: ©VisitEngland/Alex Hare)